 Humour is not one thing.
 Once you start thinking about it in terms of probability, then you start to understand how we find so many different things funny.

-The German philosopher Arthur Schopenhauer suggested nearly 200 years ago that things were funny when they violated our pre-existing expectations, and, more importantly, that they were funny to the extent that they violated our expectations.
+The German philosopher Arthur Schopenhauer suggested nearly 200 years ago that things were funny when they violated our pre-existing expectations.

 Our experiments still don’t explain why people find weird things funny.
 We think that humour has many different functions.
 One of them is probably to allow ourselves to control our emotions and make ourselves happy, because humans function better when they are happy.”